Johnny O'Clock: Plot

-Harriet was dating Chuck Blayden (Jim Bannon), a crooked cop who is trying to persuade Guido to let him take Johnny's place.
-When Blayden also turns up dead, Koch suspects that either Johnny or Marchettis is responsible.
+Harriet was dating Chuck Blayden, a crooked cop who is trying to persuade Guido to let him take Johnny's place.
+When Blayden also turns up dead, Koch suspects that either Johnny or Guido is responsible.

 Though Johnny tries to resist, little by little, he falls for Nancy.
-When Koch shows both Johnny and Marchettis Johnny's watch and note, Johnny tells Nancy their relationship is through and takes her to the airport.
-As he is driving away, however, he narrowly survives a drive-by shooting, and Nancy realizes he was only trying to protect her.
+When Koch shows both Johnny and Guido Johnny's watch and note, Johnny abruptly tells Nancy their relationship is over and takes her to the airport.
+As he is driving away, he narrowly survives a drive-by shooting, and Nancy realizes he was only trying to protect her.
 She refuses to leave him.

-Johnny decides to flee to South America with Nancy, but not before brazenly cashing in his share of the casino.
-Marchettis pulls out a gun when Johnny's back is turned.
-They shoot it out; Marchettis is killed and Johnny wounded.
+Johnny decides that he and Nancy will flee to South America, but not before brazenly cashing in his share of the casino.
+Guido pulls out a gun when Johnny's back is turned.
+They shoot it out; Guido is killed and Johnny wounded.
 Afterward, Nelle offers to testify it was self-defense, but only if he will come back to her.
 He refuses, so she tells Koch it was cold-blooded murder.
-Johnny's first instinct is to run away, but Nancy convinces him to give himself up.
+Johnny tells Koch it was indeed self-defense but he knows he will not be believed.
+Koch suggests that if it s the truth, it will be believed and Nancy eventually convinces Johnny to give himself up.